j5ik2o/docker-controller-scala/README.md

 If use Docker Compose

-- Place the `docker-compose.yml.ftl` in `src/test/resources`. `docker-compose.yml.ftl` can be renamed to anything you want.
+- Place the `docker-compose.yml.ftl`(ftl is Freemarker template) in `src/test/resources`. `docker-compose.yml.ftl` can be renamed to anything you want.
+- The variables in the ftl can be freely determined.

 ```yaml
 version: '3'